 Hi, my name is Taylor Maas, and whether you’ve noticed me or not, I’ve been helping out with the RecPoker podcast is some way since its launch.
-Currently I’m part of the Core team helping out with content creation, an active member on discord, playing in the home games — basically all the fun stuff.
+Currently I’m part of the Core team helping out with content creation, an active member on discord, playing in the home games, streaming on twitch — basically all the fun stuff.

 In addition to helping out with the podcast, I’m a full-time actuary, full-time husband, full-time father of twins, and part-time poker player.
 I have a strong analytical background and love working with numbers, risk, and overall general strategic thinking.

 Before fully diving into poker, I used to play video games competitively (Madden mostly) when I was in high school and college.
 I’ve always been competing in some way my entire life and I have a very strong desire to improve in anything that interests me.
 This is what drove me to take my poker game seriously, even though I very much consider myself to be a recreational player.
 I was a break-even play playing low volume until mid-to-late 2018.
 I then decided I HAVE to start taking this seriously, I wanted to win.